FlamingWater35/Quizlone/README.md

 # Quizlone

 A modern, cross-platform flashcard and study application built with Flutter.
 Quizlone allows you to create, manage, and study your own term lists using multiple learning modes.
-It's designed to be simple, fast, and available on any device, with optional cloud sync to keep your data in harmony.
+It's designed to be simple, fast, and available on any device, with intelligent cloud sync to merge your progress across devices.

 ---